Skill Gems & Sockets

 For example, you might link the Fireball active skill gem with the Lesser Multiple Projectiles Support gem.
 This would allow the Lesser Multiple Projectiles gem to apply its effect to the Fireball skill - in this case, reducing the damage of Fireball but causing it to fire two additional Fireball projectiles when used.

 Any active skill gem in a chain of links is affected by any support gem in the chain of links (the placement of the gems in the link almost never matters, so order and which gems are next to which other is usually irrelevant).
 It's possible to link an active skill with up to five support gems if you're fortunate enough to have a six-link item.
-Linking two Active gems does not affect either of them, in general, and no gem plays both Active and Support roles.
-Some active gems may give passive bonuses to your character like increases to your damage, but those will apply to any skill you use (not just linked ones).
+Linking two Active gems does not affect either of them, in general.
+Some active gems may give passive bonuses to your character like increases to your damage, but those bonuses are distinct from the effects of support gems and will apply to any skill you use (not just linked ones).

 Any class can use any skill gem, although the ones you're given during the early story will depend on your class.
 All of them will be available to you later on, provided you meet their Attribute requirements.

 Gems can be added or removed from sockets at will; they never bind to a socket in a way that is irrecoverable (with the exception of one Unique ring that "eats" support gems).
 You can right-click to remove a gem from a socket.